On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

 Thus there exists a sufficiently small neighborhood $U_2$ of $ye$ such that for all $k_0\in \N$ the solution corresponding to the initial condition $x(k_0) \in U_2$ satisfies $x(k_0+K;k_0,x(k_0)) \in U$.
 But then by local stability, it follows that $x(k; k_0, x(k_0)) \in U$ for all $k\geq k_0+K$.
 We thus arrive at a contradiction, if $ye \in \omega(x_0)$, then there exists a sequence $k_\ell \to \infty$ so that $\lim x(k_\ell; 0, x_0) = y e$.
 But then $x(k_\ell; 0, x_0) \in U_2$ for a sufficiently large $\ell$ and hence $x(k;0,x_0) \in U$ for all $k\geq k_\ell+K$.
 Hence no subsequence of $\{x(k)\}$ converges to $ye$.
 This contradiction completes the proof. \end{proof}

 The previous result can be sharpened, if we assume exponential stability of the fixed point of \eqref{eq:fw-tvsys0_1dim}.
-We omit the proof, which uses the same arguments as the proof of Theorem~\ref{t:globalstab}.
+We omit the proof, which uses the same arguments as the proof of Theorem~\ref{t:globalstab} and which could also be obtained easily by appealing to the methods used in \cite{loria2002stability}.

-\begin{theorem}{} Let $\{ P(k) \}_{k\in\N} \subset \R^{n \times n}$ be a uniformly exponentially ergodic sequence of row stochastic matrices and suppose that $G: \R^n\rightarrow \R$ is differentiable and satisfies conditions (i) and (ii) of Lemma \ref{lem:boundedsols}.
-Then $y^* e$ is globally uniformly exponentially stable for system \eqref{eq:fw-tvsys0}. \end{theorem}
+\begin{thm}{} Let $\{ P(k) \}_{k\in\N} \subset \R^{n \times n}$ be a uniformly exponentially ergodic sequence of row stochastic matrices and suppose that $G: \R^n\rightarrow \R$ is differentiable and satisfies conditions (i) and (ii) of Lemma \ref{lem:boundedsols}.
+Then $y^* e$ is globally uniformly exponentially stable for system \eqref{eq:fw-tvsys0}. \end{thm}